 Explore the Underwater: Aquariums

 If your child(ren) are interested in underwater sea life, this is a fun excursion.
 There are so many aquariums to visit throughout Japan.
-Below is a link to a website that explores in detail the options, locations and times available.
+Click the link to explore in detail the options, locations and times available.

 If you find an aquarium that catches your interest, clicking on the individual link will provide you with complete details for that location.
 It also provides you a detailed map.